tomcatling/e-c-notebooks/README.md

 tail -f /var/log/cloud-init-output.log
 ```

-This givs you the standard output created by the script (CloudFormation User Data) which installs docker then runs your job.
+This givs you the standard output created by the script (CloudFormation User Data) which installs docker and runs your job - in this case building and pushing the image.

 # Normal Use